 In order to accomplish the goal of the perfect handle in just two or three iterations you will need to record the measurements, assumptions and changes you made each time so you can effectively fine tune them without having to start from scratch each time.
 A drawing is the best tool for this purpose.

-A drawing will also help you eliminate repeated errros.
-A drawing will also help you eliminate repeated errros.
+A drawing will also help you avoid repeated errros.
+A drawing will also help you avoid repeated errros.

 What to Include in the Drawing

 I recommend you make a full-scale drawing of the handle viewed from the side, the top (back) edge, and the butt for a total of 3 viewpoints on a single piece of paper.
 You should also make cross sections at several locations at the handle inside the side view.

 It is also useful include general dimensions, such as overall length, width at the eye and width at the butt to help you select a suitable piece of wood.

 Many have no experience making drawings.
 That’s perfectly OK.
 The only way to become competent at making simple drawings using orthographic projection is to do it.